yudppp/styled-formatter/README.md

 # styled-formatter

-A CLI tool for formatting `styled-components` template literals in your code.
-It ensures that your CSS-in-JS remains clean, consistent, and easy to read.
+A CLI tool to format `styled-components` template literals in your codebase.
+It ensures that your CSS-in-JS remains clean, consistent, and easy to read, supporting both `styled-components` and `css` tagged template literals.

+---

 ## Features

-- Automatically formats `styled-components` and `css` tagged template literals.
+- **Automatic Formatting**: Formats `styled-components` and `css` tagged template literals in `.ts`, `.tsx`, and `.js` files.
-- Supports nested CSS rules and comments.
-- Displays diffs or automatically fixes your files.
+- **Diff View**: Displays changes as a diff for review.
+- **Auto-fix Mode**: Apply fixes directly to your files with the `--fix` option.
+- **Indentation Control**: Customize the indentation style (tabs or spaces, default: 2 spaces).
-- Works seamlessly with TypeScript and JavaScript projects.
+- **Language Support**: Works seamlessly with TypeScript and JavaScript projects.

 ---

 ## Installation

-You can install `styled-formatter` globally or locally using `npm`:

 ### Global Installation

+Install globally to use the CLI tool anywhere:

 ```bash
 npm install -g styled-formatter